Durham County Food Security

 With direction from the Durham County COVID-19 Emergency Operations Center and in partnership with organizations, Durham County staff started the COVID-19 Food Security Task Force in April 2020.
 The Task Force helped get emergency food contracts, worked with community partners, and gave out masks and other supplies.
 The Task Force had regular virtual meetings for partners to share information and build relationships.
 Through this work, Durham County spent more than $1 million to help provide food for people in need.
 The Triangle Nonprofit & Volunteer Leadership Center presented the “Community Spirit Award” to the Durham County COVID-19 Food Security Task Force in June 2021.

 The group continues to meet and has evolved, shifting its focus on food justice, along with emergency food assistance.
 In early 2022, the group changed its name to the Food Security Network (the Network) with the stated purpose of uniting efforts and transforming systems to ensure that all people have access to enough safe and nutritious food.
-The group aims to create a food system that is: equitable, resilient, and sustainable for all people of Durham.
+The group aims to create a food system that is resilient and sustainable for all people of Durham.

-Modeling an equity approach, in September 2022, the Network shifted decision-making and leadership by creating a Steering Committee made up of to community members.
+The Network created a Steering Committee made up of to community members to support and inform the work.
 Steering Committee members include:

 • Adrian Tucker